"What is the difference between Crosstrek and Impreza?"

 All new Crosstreks and Imprezas purchased at Planet come standard with:

 PLANET'S EXECUTIVE SUMMARY:

-The Crosstrek has the underpinnings of an Impreza 2.0i Sport wagon so it shares the Impreza's interior measurements and outside dimensions.
-They share the same engine and transmission.
+The Crosstrek has the underpinnings of the previous generation Impreza 2.0i Sport wagon so it's similar in interior measurements and outside dimensions to the Impreza, which is all new for 2017.
+They both have a 2.0 liter engine and are both available with a manual or automatic transmission.
 Think of the Crosstrek as a souped-up, blinged-out Impreza.
 Subaru took an Impreza Sport and added:

 - Raised suspension;